royalkush/C_25/README.md

-# C_25
+# angryBirdsStage2
-inheritance and image addition
+Angry Birds stage 2 with Class Inheritance and Images